TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 "...
 I am fine", Josee replied while flicking her hair.

 "Me...
 Melisia?", a quivering voice caught her attention.
-A man in an opulet red suit slowly approached the bed.
+A man in an opulent red suit slowly approached the bed.
 Josee turned towards it and saw the young girl slowly opening her eyes.

 Quickly, the man sat besides her, and the girl grew more cognizant.